Tyler Baldock

-Tyler Baldock (born September 21, 1984) is a Canadian former soccer player who played as an goalkeeper.
+Tyler Baldock (born September 21, 1984) is a Canadian former soccer player who played as a goalkeeper.

 College career

-Baldock attended Carson–Newman University, where he played for the men's soccer team from 2003 to 2007.
+Baldock attended Carson–Newman University, where he played for the men's soccer team from 2003 to 2006.
 With the Eagles, he won four consecutive regular season SAC titles, a tournament title and a regional title.
 He was a three time All-American, All-Region and All-Conference award winner and earned back-to-back South Atlantic Conference Player of the Year honours in 2004 and 2005.
 He is the Carson-Newman and SAC record-holder for career shutouts with 36, and also holds the school records for career goals against average (0.75) and wins (51).
-He was inducted into the school's hall of fame in 2021.
+He was set to be inducted into the school's hall of fame in 2021, however, he was unable to attend the ceremony and was later officially inducted in 2023.

 Club career

 In 2005, he played for the West Virginia Chaos in the Premier Development League.

-In 2007, he played for the Vancouver Whitecaps in the USL First Division.
+In May 2007, he signed with the Vancouver Whitecaps in the USL First Division.

 In 2008, he played for the Abbotsford Mariners in the Premier Development League.

 In 2008, he returned to the Whitecaps.
-After not appearing in a league match with the Whitecaps, he made his debut in the playoff semi-finals against the Montreal Impact after starting goalkeeper Jay Nolly was red-carded in the first leg.
+After not appearing in a regular season match with the Whitecaps, he made his debut in the playoff semi-finals against the Montreal Impact after starting goalkeeper Jay Nolly was red-carded in the first leg.
 He kept a clean sheet in the second leg of the series, helping the Whitecaps to advance to the finals, where they defeated the Puerto Rico Islanders to win the league championship, but Baldock did not play in the final.